100 REASONS FOR WAR

 23 – 25 April 2015 at 8pm

-Grandly ambitious, 100 Reasons for War is Tom Holloway’s funny, angry, provocative and ultimately optimistic response to a century of ‘man’s inhumanity to man’, 100 years after Gallipoli.
+The world premiere of a major new work by one of Australia’s leading playwrights.
+Grandly ambitious, 100 Reasons for War is Tom Holloway’s funny, angry, provocative and ultimately optimistic response to a century of “man’s inhumanity to man”, 100 years after Gallipoli.

 This is no battlefield-drama or period piece.
 Holloway’s war is played out in the here and now, in kitchens and classrooms, boardrooms and bars.
 A big play about big things: Big Bang, the power of words, technology and social media, Edward Bernays, Anna Freud and Bill Clinton, gender, age and class divides, sports-rage, phone-rage and queue-rage, evolution, faith and chimpanzees.